willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

-This section contains guidelines for naming files, types (i.e., classes, structs, etc.), functions, data members, variables, etc. The main goal is to use a distinct and consistent naming convention for each item category so that the role of each entity in the code is obvious from the form of its name.
+This section contains guidelines for naming files, types (i.e., classes, structs, etc.), functions, data members, variables, etc. The main goal is to use a distinct and consistent naming convention for each item so that the role of each entity in the code is obvious from the form of its name.

 -----------
 2.1 General
 -----------

 2.1.1 Every name **must** be meaningful.
-That is, its meaning **must** be clear to other code developers and users, not just the author of the name.
+That is, its meaning **must** be clear to other code developers and users, not just the author of the code in which the name is introduced.

-      A substantial benefit of good name selection is that it can greatly reduce the amount of source code documentation required for others to understand it.
+      A substantial benefit of good name selection is that it can greatly reduce the amount of code documentation required for others to understand it.
 For example, when the name of a function clearly indicates what it does and the meaning and purpose of each argument is clear from its name, then code comments may be unnecessary.
-In fact, documenting "the obvious" is often more distracting than helpful.
+Indeed, documenting "the obvious" is often more distracting than helpful.

 2.1.2 Each name **must** be consistent with other similar names in the code.